ridwanzal/lumen-api-best-practice/README.md

 # PDM Lumen API
-### Author : M. Ridwan Zalbina
+Author : M. Ridwan Zalbina
-### Date of conduct : 24-25 June 2024
+Date of conduct : 24-25 June 2024

+### Notes :
-### There will be 2 tables to create books and authors, everythings need to implemented.
+There will be 2 tables to create books and authors, everythings need to implemented.

-# Running the app api
+### Running the app api

 ## Copy .env-examples to .env